Skip to main content

 Behind the scenes, Splunk creates a query like:

-| tstats count FROM datamodel=Web.Web WHERE Web.dest="web-prod-01" Web.status=500 Web.http_method=GET earliest=-1h by Web.http_method
+| tstats count FROM datamodel=Web.Web WHERE Web.dest="web-prod-01" Web.status=500 Web.http_method=GET earliest=-1h BY Web.http_method

 The transparent federated provider routes the query to Lumi with the data model field names: Web.dest, Web.status, Web.http_method.